sammcj/ingest/README.md

 - Traverse directory structures and generate a tree view
 - Include/exclude files based on glob patterns
 - Generate git diffs and logs
-- Count tokens for LLM compatibility
+- Count approximate tokens for LLM compatibility
 - Customisable output templates
 - Copy output to clipboard (when available)
 - Export to file or print to console